BC44/Cross-Seed-AutoDL/README.md

 # Usage

 	usage: CrossSeedAutoDL.py [-h] [-p] [-d delay] -i input_path -s save_path -u jackett_url -k api_key [-t trackers]
-	                          [--ignore-history]
+	                          [--ignore-history] [--strict-size]

 	Searches for cross-seedable torrents

 	optional arguments:
 	  -h, --help            show this help message and exit -p, --parse-dir       Optional.
-Indicates whether to parse the items inside the input directory as individual releases -d delay, --delay delay
+Indicates whether to parse the items inside the input directory as individual releases
+	  -d delay, --delay delay
-	                        Pause duration (in seconds) between searches (default: 10) -i input_path, --input-path input_path
+	                        Pause duration (in seconds) between searches (default:
+	                        10)
+	  -i input_path, --input-path input_path
 	                        File or Folder for which to find a matching torrent -s save_path, --save-path save_path
 	                        Directory in which to store downloaded torrents -u jackett_url, --url jackett_url
-	                        URL for your Jackett instance, including port number if needed -k api_key, --api-key api_key
+	                        URL for your Jackett instance, including port number if needed
+	  -k api_key, --api-key api_key
 	                        API key for your Jackett instance
 	  -t trackers, --trackers trackers
 	                        Tracker(s) on which to search.
 Comma-separated if multiple (no spaces).
 If ommitted, all trackers will be searched.
 	  --ignore-history      Optional.
-Indicates whether to ignore history file when conducting searches (for re-downloads)
+Indicates whether to ignore history file when conducting searches.
+	  --strict-size         Optional.
+Indicates whether to match torrent search result sizes to exactly the size of the input path.

 Examples: